simone-smith/todo_list/README.md

-# creating a to-do list to practice using Sinatra and Capybara
+# creating a to-do list to practise using Sinatra and Capybara